 Throughout this paper, all graphs are finite and undirected with no loops or multiple edges.
-Given a graph G and any vertex $v \in V(G)$ , the card G - v is the subgraph of G obtained by removing the vertex v together with all edges incident to v.
+Given a graph G on n vertices and any vertex $v \in V(G)$, the card G-v is the subgraph of G obtained by removing the vertex v together with all edges incident to v.
 The deck $\mathcal{D}(G)$ is then the multiset of all unlabelled cards of G. A graph G is said to be reconstructible from its deck if any graph with the same deck is isomorphic to G.

 The graph reconstruction conjecture of Kelly and Ulam [18, 19, 37] states that all graphs on at least three vertices are reconstructible.
-While this classical conjecture has been verified for certain classes such as trees (Kelly [19]), outerplanar graphs (Giles [13]) and maximal planar graphs (Lauri [24]), it remains open even for simple classes of graphs such as planar graphs and graphs of bounded maximum degree.
-However, various graph parameters, such as the degree sequence and connectedness, are known to be reconstructible for general graphs in the sense that they are determined by the deck (i.e. if two graphs have the same deck, then the parameter takes the same value for both).
+While this classical conjecture has been verified for certain classes such as trees (Kelly [19]), outerplanar graphs (Giles [13]) and maximal planar graphs (Lauri [24]), it remains open even for simple classes such as planar graphs with maximum degree three.
+However, various graph parameters, such as the degree sequence and connectedness, are known to be reconstructible for general graphs in the sense that they are determined by the deck (i.e. if two graphs have the same deck, then the parameter takes the same value for both graphs).

-\Delft Institute of Applied Mathematics, Technische Universiteit Delft, 2628 CD Delft, Netherlands, c.e.groenland@tudelft.nl.
+^{}Delft Institute of Applied Mathematics, Technische Universiteit Delft, 2628 CD Delft, Netherlands, c.e.groenland@tudelft.nl.

-&lt;sup>†Mathematical Institute, University of Oxford, Oxford OX2 6GG, UK tom.johnston@bristol.ac.uk, scott@maths.ox.ac.uk, jane.tan@maths.ox.ac.uk Supported by EPSRC grant EP/V007327/1.
+[†]Mathematical Institute, University of Oxford, Oxford OX2 6GG, UK, tom.johnston@bristol.ac.uk, scott@maths.ox.ac.uk, jane.tan@maths.ox.ac.uk [‡]Supported by EPSRC grant EP/V007327/1.

-There is a significant body of research on the problem of reconstructing graphs and graph parameters from smaller cards: instead of taking induced subgraphs on n-1 vertices, it is natural to consider cards which are the induced subgraphs on $\ell$ vertices where $\ell$ may be much smaller than n-1.
-The $\ell$ -deck of G, denoted by $\mathcal{D}{\ell}(G)$ , is the multiset of all induced subgraphs of G on $\ell$ vertices (in this notation $\mathcal{D}(G) = \mathcal{D}{n-1}(G)$ ).
-A graph or graph parameter is reconstructible from the $\ell$ -deck if it is determined by the $\ell$ -deck.
+There is a significant body of research on the problem of reconstructing graphs and graph parameters from smaller cards.
+Instead of taking induced subgraphs on n-1 vertices, it is natural to consider cards which are the induced subgraphs on l vertices where l may be much smaller than n-1.
+The l -deck of G, denoted by $\mathcal{D}{\ell}(G)$, is the multiset of the isomorphism classes of all $\binom{n}{\ell}$ induced subgraphs of G on l vertices (in this notation $\mathcal{D}(G) = \mathcal{D}{n-1}(G)$).